sagemath/trac_to_gh/Issue 8369.md

 # Issue 8369: sagenb: notebook mistake in

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8369

 Original creator: was